Answered By: Andrea Schwartz Last Updated: Mar 29, 2018 Views: 461

-Automated Courtesy Reminders are sent three days before an item is due.
+Automated Courtesy Reminders are sent three days before an item is due and again on the due date.
 Additional email reminders go out when an item is 3, 14, and 27 days overdue.
-We provide these reminders for your convenience but ultimately it is your responsibility to be aware of your due dates by saving your receipts or by logging in to your My APL account.
+We provide these reminders for your convenience, but ultimately it is your responsibility to be aware of your due dates by saving your receipts or by logging in to your My APL account.

 To add, change or confirm your email address call Customer Service at 512-974-7475 or do it online.